What is a Civil Marriage?

 If you’ve booked Pendrell Hall for your wedding you need to contact Staffordshire County Council’s Registrar.
 You’ll find them very helpful and happy to answer any queries you might have.
 When you call, they’ll ask you for details of your wedding venue, the date you wish to get married and the time you’d like to hold the ceremony.

-You can secure your chosen ceremony slot with a non-refundable £75 Booking Fee payable directly to the Registration Office.
+You can secure your chosen ceremony slot with a small, non-refundable Booking Fee payable directly to the Registration Office.

-Fees for the registrar to conduct your civil marriage ceremony at Pendrell Hall are £400 Monday to Saturday and £450 on Sundays & Bank Holidays.
+Fees for the registrar to conduct your civil marriage ceremony at Pendrell Hall vary depending on the day of the week.
 Please be aware that fees must be paid directly to Staffordshire’s Registration Office at least 4 weeks prior to the wedding.

 You can contact the Registration Office directly on